UPDATE - 5/13/18

 It's been over a year and I'm totally sold!
 Every day I pull 'em on and say a word of thanks.
 Photo soon.
 They're showin' signs of wear but not a hint of cracking.
 Nor are they stretching.

 The Danners lasted a little over three years.
-But by the time I'd had the heel taken down -- they were the firefighter model and meant for hiking in duff and on logs -- which required resoling and the multiple restitchings and eyelet replacements, they ended up costing over $350.
+But by the time I'd had the heel taken down -- they were the firefighter model and meant for hiking in duff and on logs -- which required resoling, plus having multiple restitchings where the upper attached to the lower, AND eyelet replacements, they ended up costing over $350.
 So $475.00 for a pair of White's didn't seem unreasonable, esp since they guarantee the fit.

 Not much left of the Danner (it's the right).

 The leather was so dried out it was tearing where it attached to the sole.
 Partly my fault...lack of maintenance and the fact they were too narrow to begin with.
 To remedy, I used the olde cowboy method of walking through streams then walking them dry.
-As predicted, they stretched...but I doubt it did much for their longevity.
+As predicted, they stretched...but Iprolly didn't do much fer their longevity.